 Troy Gaston and his grandmother Donna Bass-Presley talk with his best friend during a video call at Bass-Presley's home in Englewood.
 Bass-Presley said she is proud of Gaston for pushing forward for his life despite his time in prison and the difficulties he faced as a young person growing up in a disadvantaged neighborhood.
 "Hey, you didn't let them bring you down," Bass-Presley told him.
 "You're pushing for education higher and higher.
 You want to be better than you been ever in life.
 Because you got to, you want to make yourself proud as well as your family."

 Troy Gaston dances spontaneously with his friend Vanessa Harris while visiting her new non-profit dance studio in Woodlawn.
 The two grew up together in Robert Taylor Homes and have been friends over thirty years.
-"We had a lot of people that had our backs when we was younger, the older crowd that took over us," Harris said.
+"We had a lot of people that had our backs when we was younger, the older crowd that took care of us," Harris said.
 "And I just want to be the same person that they was to us, because they was amazing to us."

 Troy Gaston, left, plays tug-of-war with his dog Designer at his brother David Gaston's home in Englewood.
 David was paralyzed after he was shot in the chest 15 years ago.
 "He comes here almost every day to make sure I’m good, take care of me and buy me stuff," David Gaston said.